 Alaskans shed hair moderately, so they need only two to three brushings in a week.
 However, they do experience heavy shedding during the shedding season, which takes place once or twice a year.

 During this time, you can expect massive blow-outs and large clumps of fur falling out.
 For this, you would need to brush or comb their hair thoroughly every day using a high-quality metal pet comb.
 That also means you need to vacuum your place more often during shedding season, too.

 More importantly, you should never shave your Alaskan Husky's hair.
 Even if you think it will help your dog deal with the heat during the summer, shaving will put it at risk of sunburn.
 Shaving will also take away the Alaskan Husky's ability to regulate their body temperature, so it could end up doing them more harm than good.

 You will need to brush your Alaskan Husky’s teeth once a day, or at least twice a week.
 You should start the habit of brushing their teeth while they are still puppies and as part of their training.
 This way, they get used to it, and it becomes a part of their routine.

 Clipping your Alaskan Husky’s nails can be done once a month.
 You may clip them yourself using dog nail clippers and trimmers with a safety guard to avoid cutting too deep and hurting your pet.

 Meanwhile, your Alaskan Husky’s ears should be checked every week for signs of wax buildup, infection, irritation, and redness.
-To clean your dog’s ears, use vet-approved cleaners like the ZYMOX Ear Cleanser Solution.
+To clean your dog’s ears, I recommend to use vet-approved cleaners like the ZYMOX Ear Cleanser Solution.
 And in the case of ear infections, there are safe ear treatment solutions such as the ZYMOX Pet King Brand Otic Pet Ear Treatment with Hydrocortisone.